Zeyad-37/UseCases/README.md

 As developers, we always need to deliver high quality software on time, which is not an easy task.
 In most tasks, we need to make either a IO operation, whether from the server, db or file, which is a lot of boiler plate.
-And getting it functioning and effiecient every time is a bit challenging due to the many things that you need to take care of.
+And getting it functioning and efficient every time is a bit challenging due to the many things that you need to take care of.
  Like separation of concerns, error handling and writing robust code that would not crash on you.